samouri/samouri.github.io/finance-notes.md

 **APR**: it stands for annual percentage rate. credit card companies often lie in that they will tell you a number that is `365 * daily percentage rate` when in reality it should be _compounding_ and the real number will actually be `365^rate`.

-**Credit card institutions**: first off there are _payment processors_.
+**credit card institutions**: first off there are _payment processors_.
 Examples include Visa, Mastercard, Amex, and Discover.
 They maintain computer networks and policies and whatnot that connect that connect banks to each other.
 An individual gets a credit card from an issuing bank that is within one of the processing networks.
 In order to accept payment from individuals with cards from different payment processors, businesses need to sign up with "acquirer banks".
 That basically means signing up with a bank that lets them accept these transactions for a fee -- usually in the ballpark of 2% of the transaction.
 The benefit for the business is that it is then easier for their customers to pay.
 The acquirer bank gets about 0.2%, the network gets about 0.1%, and the issuing bank gets the remaining 1.7%.

 **payday loans**: these are usually awful loans that people take out in desperate times where the interest rate is ~25% and compounds on a two week basis. "usury" means an unreasonable interest rate, and 25% compounding means 32,000% effective APR. they don't care about credit when giving out payday loans: only the pay stub and pay date.
 The person would fill out a check with the date of they pay day on it, and the loan shark cashes the check on that day to ensure higher priority over things like rent and bills